Open Access Dissertation

 Further, the results showed that household work is somewhat gender-segregated in the Arab-American families who were studied.
 Girls, overall do more household work than boys; girls do more indoor work than boys while boys do more outdoor than girls; and parents with mixed genders are more likely to display gender stereotype when allocating household chores to children.
 This sex-linked assignment of children' household work becomes more intense as the child matures (average age of children increases) and when parents hold to more traditional gender ideology attitudes.

 Finally, gender composition is a significant predictor of marital quality.
 Parents with only boys and with mixed genders are more likely to report positive marital quality than parents with only girls.
 Further, marital quality increases when fathers participate more in family activities.
 On the other hand, marital quality decreases as the average age of children increases.
 Additional research is needed to further study the impact of the gender of the child on Arab-American family dynamics.

 Al Harahsheh, Sanaa, "Sons, daughters, and arab-american family dynamics: does a child's gender matter?"
 (2011).
 Wayne State University Dissertations.
-Paper 366.
+366.